Commonly asked questions in planning your trip to the Balloon Fiesta.

 Pilots compete in Balloon Fiesta Hold 'em, Key Grab, Balloon Fiesta Golf, Multiple Judge-Declared Goal, Fly-in Task, Minimum Double Drop and a Prize Grab.
 All competitions are based on flying accuracy rather than speed.

 Balloon Fiesta Park is over 360 acres.
 The launch field is over 80 acres itself.

 Yes, a limited number of benches, bleachers and picnic tables are available.

 There are ATMs at both the north and south ends of Main Street and near the Stage in the middle of Main Street.

 Most major car rental companies have an office in Albuquerque.
-Visit www.balloonfiesta.com Guest's Guide PDF, page 19, for a listing.
+Check the individual rental company websites for availability.

-Souvenirs may be purchased online at www.balloonfiestastuff.com, at Balloon Fiesta's gift shop year round, or on the Park at an official Balloon Fiesta Souvenir tent.
+Souvenirs may be purchased online at www.balloonfiestastuff.com, at Balloon Fiesta's gift shop year round, or at the Park at an official Balloon Fiesta Souvenir tent.